palemao/logitmodel-automated/README.md

   a. pythonvariable *vif_results* outputs vif results of all models ROC plots of training and testing data

   b.
-Predicted probabilities of training and testing data; *predictedvalues_list_std* and *predictedvalues_list_test*
+Predicted probabilities of training, testing and testing from balanced data; *predictedvalues_list_std* , *predictedvalues_list_test* and *predictedvalues_list_test_ovr*(testing data probabilties on oversampled model)

   c.
-Training and testing data ROCs plotted (see console, or plot tab)
+Training, testing and  testing data on model trained from balanced dataROCs plotted (see console, or plot tab)

   d.
 Training and testing data optimal threshold to maximise classification accuracy
     d2.
-Cross-Validation Scores
+Cross-Validation Scores *optimal_train*, *optimal_test* and *optimal_test_ovr*

   e.
-Odd ratios of trained model
+Odd ratios of trained model and balanced data trained model

 4. Useful notes

 a. heatmap function is used to visualise multi-collinearity.
 It can run for all models in a list, it must be used for each model individually, unlike most outputs.

-b.
-I aim to include statiscal inference to improve this
+b. both balanced(through oversampling) and unbalanced was used to train the model